-Often we can choose between doing our extension in the “violin” or “bass” hand posture.
+Often we can choose between doing our extension either in the “violin posture” or in the “bass hand posture” (see Different Extended Hand Postures).
 This choice of posture will determine which finger will be the extended, strained one, and which will be the more relaxed comfortable one.
 In the “bass” posture it is the first finger that is strained and extended, while the higher fingers are relaxed.
 In the “violin” posture it is the exact reverse: the first finger is comfortable while the top fingers are strained/extended.
 We can use this choice to make sure that it is the longest, most expressive notes that are the ones in the most relaxed, non-extended posture, and only the shorter, less important “passing notes” that suffer the extension.
 For example, in the excerpt shown here below it will suit the small-handed cellist to start each phrase in the” bass posture” so that we are able to vibrate beautifully the fourth finger on those longer, most expressive notes (in the green enclosures).
 The discomfort of the first finger will be less noticeable, less prejudicial to the phrase, because it is only used for the shorter, passing notes.

 This is somewhat unnatural because it requires conscious overriding of the importance of our starting note.
 Rather than preparing (thinking about) the first note before we start playing we instead need to think ahead and prepare mainly the second note, because that is the important one.
 This is why we call this little trick “prepared outreach”.
 It is the exact opposite of the “last-minute outreach” that was our first technique to avoid maintaining extensions (see above).